project-oak/oak/docs/programming-oak.md

 TODO: describe use of gRPC client pseudo-Node to connect to external gRPC services.

+## Using External HTTP Services

+TODO: describe use of HTTP client pseudo-Node to connect to external HTTP services.

 ## Testing

 > "Beware of bugs in the above code; I have only proved it correct, not tried